HumphreyChen/ProgrammingAssignment2/README.md

 ### Introduction

-This is the second R-Programming assignment which has been finished with cache matrix inverse solver
+This is the second R-Programming assignment which has been finished with cache matrix inverse solver.

+A branch (my_matrixSolver) is created under the original fork repository to more easily differentiate the codes between the original template and the finished R code.

 ### Example: